lumeland/lume.land/docs/core/processors.md

-  page.document; // The parsed HTML code, to use the DOM API page.src; // The info about the source file of this page page.dest; // The info about the destination of the page page.path; // The path of the output file (without the extension) page.ext; // The extension of the output file page.data; // All data available for this page (frontmatter merged with _data) }
+  page.document; // The parsed HTML code, to use the DOM API page.src; // The info about the source file of this page page.dest; // The info about the destination of the page page.data; // All data available for this page (frontmatter merged with _data) }
 ```